HandsOnDataViz/book/docs/HandsOnDataViz.md

 4. Now, repeat the previous step, but instead of a comma, remove the `$` character.
 (Your expression will become `value.replace('$', '')`).
-5. Perform *Edit cells* &gt; *Common transforms* &gt; *To number* again.
+5. Perform Step 1 again.
 You will see that all but three cells turned green.
 That is because we have spaces and an `a` character at the end of one number.
-Fix those manually by hovering over cells, and clicking the `edit` button (make sure to change *Data type* to *number*, and hit *Apply*, like in Figure
+Fix those manually by hovering over cells, and clicking the `edit` button (in the new popup window, make sure to change *Data type* to *number*, and hit *Apply*, like in Figure
-    <a href="#fig:openrefine-manual-edit">9</a>).
+    <a href="#fig:openrefine-manual-edit">10</a>).

 <img src="images/04-clean/openrefine-manual-edit.png" alt="Manually remove spaces and extra characters, and change data type to number."  />
 <p class="caption">
-Figure 9: Manually remove spaces and extra characters, and change data type to number.
+Figure 10: Manually remove spaces and extra characters, and change data type to number.
 </p>

+At this point, all funding amounts should be clean numbers, right-aligned and colored in green.
+We’re ready to move on to the Country column and fix different spellings of Koreas.

 ### Cluster Similar Spellings